Pegoku/Smart-desk-lamp/README.md

 # Smart Desk Lamp

-This is a home assistant controlled desk lamp with capacitive touch buttons, made with ESPHome and ESP32-C3.
+This is a home assistant controlled CWWW desk lamp with capacitive touch buttons, made with ESPHome and ESP32-C3.

 ## Why I made it?